To view all program staff and their contact information, click here.

 The Jim Bernstein Community Health Leadership Fellows Program prepares emerging health leaders to work in and improve the health of rural and underserved communities in North Carolina.

-NOW Accepting Applications for the Bernstein Fellows Class of 2019-2021!
+STILL Accepting Applications for the Bernstein Fellows Class of 2019-2021!
 Click here for the 2019 application.

 Development of the Bernstein Fellows Program